aucad/cge/README.md

 **Comparison.** We also include a comparison attack, _Constrained Projected Gradient Descent_ (C-PGD).
 It uses a different constraint evaluation approach introduced by [Simonetto et al](https://arxiv.org/abs/2112.01156).
+The C-PGD implementation is from [here](https://github.com/serval-uni-lu/constrained-attacks) and has its own, separate software license.

 **Data sets**